adwait-ai/mcp_data_gov_in/README.md

 ## 🛠️ Usage

+**Note on Tool Return Values (2025 update):**
+All MCP tool functions now return Python dictionaries (or lists) for structured data.
+FastMCP handles JSON serialization automatically.
+Do not return JSON strings from tool functions—return native Python objects for best compatibility and error handling.

 The MCP server runs as a standalone process and connects directly to Claude Desktop.
 No need to run a separate backend server.

 **Example Workflow:**